The Secretary of State was asked—

 Will the Secretary of State join me in welcoming the support from political parties and community organisations, such as the Gaelic Athletic Association, for the new Police Service of Northern Ireland recruitment campaign?
 Will he encourage young nationalists to join the police and pursue a noble career and profession?
 Will he also join me in commending the work of PSNI officers, the Garda Síochána and, indeed, police throughout the whole of these islands?

-It was such a positive event yesterday, when we saw the First Minister and Deputy First Minister attending that recruitment drive.
+It was such a positive event yesterday, when we saw the First Minister and the Deputy First Minister attending that recruitment drive.
 I encourage all young women and men in Northern Ireland who are interested in the police service to join, whatever their background.

 Northern Ireland Economy